Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Analysis of MAB for Globally Nonstationary Environments

-and regard $\Crabrupt>0$ as a (finite) constant. \end{mydef} Intuitively, $\Crabrupt$ is the maximum ratio of changes among arms.
-Assuming it is a constant indicates that all other arms change proportionally to the change of an arm.
-The assumption of $T_{m+1} - T_m \ge 32DU(\eps_m)$ corresponds to the detectability of the changes, which is essentially the same as those in the literature of active nonstationary bandit algorithms, such as \cite{DBLP:conf/aistats/0013WK019} and \cite{besson2020efficient}.
+is finite. \end{mydef} Intuitively, $\Crabrupt$ is the maximum ratio of changes among arms.
+Assuming it as a constant indicates that any modification in one arm is proportionally mirrored in all the other arms. \begin{mydef}{\rm (Detectability)} For the $m$-th changepoint, let $\epschg{m} = \min_i |\mu_{i,m} - \mu_{i,m+1}|$.
+We let $U(\eps) = (\log (T^3))/(2\eps^2)$.
+The $m$-th changepoint is detectable if $T_m - T_{m-1}, T_{m+1} - T_m \ge 48\wasD U(\epschg{m})$. \end{mydef} The detectability assumption is essentially the same as those in the literature of active nonstationary bandit algorithms, such as \cite{DBLP:conf/aistats/0013WK019} and \cite{besson2020efficient}.